 It is hard for some people to discuss compensation for the death of a loved one, as truly, you cannot put a price on their loss.
 That said, the law does not deal much with emotions or the ways in which people feel.
 Instead, it seeks to collect compensatory damages that will hopefully allow survivors to live according to the means the deceased once provided or contributed to.
 At a minimum, the goal is to provide for the survivors so that in addition to losing a loved one, they are not left destitute.

 In order for a death to be considered “wrongful,” strict criteria must be met.
+The following are the criteria that need to be met in order for wrongful death victims' families to be considered for financial compensation.

 Determining what ultimately killed a person and the intent with which their lives were ended, is subject to thorough evaluation and analysis.
-The law demands there be “clear and convincing evidence” that supports, without a shadow of a doubt, that the victim died at the hands of someone who acted willfully or with negligence.
+The law demands there be clear and convincing evidence” that supports, without a shadow of a doubt, that the victim died at the hands of someone who acted willfully or with negligence.
 In doing so, it is hoped that false or baseless accusations do not muddy or complicate already trying waters.

 The law is painstakingly careful about defining what constitutes a wrongful death because unfounded accusations of another can undeservingly lead to their demise.
 As such, the law defines malice as a deliberate act that is carried out in the hopes of causing significant detriment to another.
 The law explains negligence as one's failure to act in a manner that would most typically prevent harm, death, or damage.
 This can include willful ignorance, a disregard of one's obligations to the victim, or making a dreadful mistake.